 What’s the Purpose of the EEO-1 Report?

-EEO-1 Component 1 data relates to job categories sorted by race, ethnicity, and gender.
+EEO-1 Component 1 data relates to job categories sorted by race, ethnicity, and sex.
 EEO-1 Component 2 data requires employers to include the hours employees work and pay information from their W-2 forms by race, ethnicity, and gender within 12 pay bands.